jgitlin-p21/chef-server/doc/FrequentTasks.md

 - Ensure that the versions in the following locations are consistent.
     - omnibus_overrides.rb
       You will also need to update Ohai
-    - src/chef-server-ctl/chef-server-ctl.gemspec
+    - src/cinc-server-ctl/cinc-server-ctl.gemspec
-      Don't forget to update the src/chef-server-ctl/Gemfile.lock
+      Don't forget to update the src/cinc-server-ctl/Gemfile.lock

     - src/oc-id/ [leave alone for now]
-      chef-client is neededed to provide the Chef Server API.
+      chef-client is neededed to provide the CINC Server API.
       We are currently using an old version of chef due to tech debt around rails upgrades.
-We should either fix that debt or find another library for the Chef Server API.
+We should either fix that debt or find another library for the CINC Server API.

-    - src/chef-server-ctl/Gemfile.local
+    - src/cinc-server-ctl/Gemfile.local

-- Build Chef Server, and do a chef-server-ctl reconfigure.
+- Build CINC Server, and do a cinc-server-ctl reconfigure.
 Fix any new warnings about deprecations and the like.

 ## Updating rebar3

-- It is helpful to periodically update the copy of the rebar3 tooling that is included with Chef Infra Server.
+- It is helpful to periodically update the copy of the rebar3 tooling that is included with CINC Infra Server.
 - The following erlang apps need to be updated:
   - bookshelf
   - chef-mover